temporalio/sdk-ruby/README.md

 **NOTE**: Only macOS ARM/x64 and Linux ARM/x64 are supported, and the platform-specific gem chosen is based on when the gem/bundle install is performed.
 A source gem is published but cannot be used directly and will fail to build if tried.
-MinGW-based Windows and Linux MUSL do not have gems.
+MinGW-based Windows is not currently supported.
+There are caveats with the Google Protobuf dependency on musl-based Linux.
 See the [Platform Support](#platform-support) section for more information.

 **NOTE**: Due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only supported on Ruby versions 3.3 and newer.